Era-Dorta/python-template-uv-example/README.md

     uv run pre-commit install
     ```

-  **Remember that if the pre-commit checks fail, you can always commit by skipping the checks with `git commit --no-verify`**
+  **Remember that if the pre-commit checks fail, you can always commit by skipping the checks with `git commit --no-verify` asdf**

 ## Running the main script